GAN Inversion: A Survey: Preliminaries

+The IS, FID, and LPIPS metrics are widely used to assess the photorealistic quality of GAN-generated images.
+Other metrics such as Fr$\acute{e}$chet segmentation distance (FSD)~\cite{bau2019seeing} and sliced Wasserstein discrepancy (SWD)~\cite{rabin2011wasserstein} have also been used for image perceptual quality evaluation.
+In~\cite{xu2018empirical}, Xu~\etal~present an empirical study on the evaluation metrics of GAN models.

-\textbf{The inception score} (IS)~\cite{salimans2016improved} is a widely used metric to measure the quality and diversity of images generated from GAN models.
-It calculates the statistics of the Inception-v3 Network~\cite{szegedy2016rethinking} pretrained on ImageNet~\cite{deng2009imagenet} when applied to generated images:
+\textbf{Inception score} (IS)~\cite{salimans2016improved} is a widely used metric to measure the quality and diversity of images generated from GAN models.
+It calculates the statistics of a synthesized image using the the Inception-v3 Network~\cite{szegedy2016rethinking} pretrained on the ImageNet~\cite{deng2009imagenet}.
+A higher score is better.